 Once a month, the US Climate Prediction Center forecasts drought conditions for the following three months.
 Here is the most recent prediction.

 Seasonal Drought Prediction

-The following figure depicts the amount of water – called the snow water equivalent — in Utah’s snow pack YTD for the water year (starting Oct 1) compared to normal.
+The following figure depicts Utah’s YTD precipitation for the water year (starting Oct 1) compared to normal.
 Although it looks good now, our problem is the way-below-normal snowpack we received during the past winter.